Ground Beef Curry / Pakistani Keema Curry--My Most Requested Recipe

 spices for ground beef curry (pakistani kima)

-Now, we love international food.
-From almost every country.
 Some people love Asian food like this Thai Chicken Soup or this Chicken Thigh Curry, but the deep, rich flavors of India, Pakistan, and the like are real hits in our home.

 This Pakistani Kima recipe is adapted from one by the same name in the great "back to basics" cookbook, More-With-Less.
 I actually didn't get this recipe initially from the cookbook, but from our dear friend, Margaret, who also is the source of my Applesauce Wheat Germ Muffins (w/ GF option).

-Years later, I took out More with Less from the library and saw this recipe and thought, "That's it!
-That's the same Kima ("kee-ma") we love!"
+Years later, I took out More with Less from the library and saw this recipe and thought, “That’s it!
+That’s the same Kima (“keema”) we love!”

 browning ground beef, onions, and garlic in pan for ground beef curry (pakistani kima)